upendrak/docker-webinar-1/exercise.md

 <a id="run Docker"></a>
 ### Run Docker

-Once you are done installing Docker, test your Docker installation by running the following:
+Once you are done installing Docker, test your Docker installation by running:

 ```
 $ docker run hello-world